vandermore/demo-co/STORYBOOK.md

 ## Walkthrough

 We'll go through setup and then implement some of Storybook's useful features.
-The heading of each step corresponds to a branch on the
+The heading of each step corresponds to a branch name in the repo with all the changes for that step.

+### 00-editable-library

+We are going to be working with a component library called `editable`.
+It's designed to facilitate inline editing of documents, similar to updating a single field in a JIRA ticket.
+Right now there is only a single component, but we'll add Storybook now.
+We want to make sure we are documenting these components as we build them to help ensure adoption in our organization.

 ### 01-installs-storybook